gokulnair2001/Capo/README.md

 Right now capo comes with limited features, it will be updated with future releases, So stay tuned to know more about Capo.

 # Like the Project ?
-If you like using any of my projects or like what I'm doing, please consider backing me with appreciating my work [Message me](https://www.linkedin.com/in/gokul-r-nair/)🥰
+If you like using any of my projects or like what I'm doing, please consider backing me with appreciating my work: [Message me](https://www.linkedin.com/in/gokul-r-nair/)🥰

 [<img width="200" alt="BMC logo+wordmark - Black" src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png">](https://www.buymeacoffee.com/gokulnair)